 King Richard was stationed at Nottingham, and moved from there to to Leicester on 19 August.
 The two armies finally faced each other about two and a half miles south of Market Bosworth in Leicestershire were Richard probably camped on Ambion Hill.

-Said to have spent an uneasy night prior to the battle, the king was disturbed by ghoulish nightmares and looked gaunt and pale on rising.
+Said to have spent an uneasy night before the battle, the king was disturbed by ghoulish nightmares and looked gaunt and pale on rising.
 Shakespeare depicts him as being haunted by the souls of his victims.
 As if to underline the fact that treachery had infiltrated his ranks, during the night, someone had pinned a rhyme to the Duke of Norfolk's tent:-

 'Jack of Norfolk, be not so bold, For Dickon, thy master, is bought and sold.'